model railway designers and builders do exist!

 you have just missed the link!
 Just click on the text or logo above.
 The rest of this page

-is an attempt to correct changes in the way search engines now find this site.
+is an attempt to conform to changes in the way search engines find this site.
 Put simply,

 people looking for my services might use four or five additions to the words "model